 What is Clip Launching In Ableton, and How Do I Stop a Clip?

 To “launch a clip,” press the triangular button on the left edge of the clip in the channel strip.
 This will “launch” the playback of the clip.
-Clicking the square button on the same channel at the bottom of the clip list will stop the playback of the clip.
+Clicking the square button on the same channel at the bottom of the clip list will stop the clip’s playback.
 By default, the clip is stopped at the end of the bar; this helps with performance fluidity.

 What’s unique about clips in Ableton is you can adjust many parameters to affect the launching and stopping of a clip (found in the MIDI Editor Window)—different modes include a trigger, gate, toggle, and repeat.